Royal Caribbean Int'l - Final Grade: "C"

 In 2004, Royal Caribbean, through its parent company RCCL, made a public commitment to install advanced sewage treatment systems on all of its cruise ships by 2008.
-Of Royal Caribbean’s 22 cruise ships, 19 have installed advanced sewage treatment systems, resulting in a grade of A- for the company’s 86 percent sewage treatment score.
+Of Royal Caribbean’s 21 cruise ships, 20 have installed advanced sewage treatment systems, resulting in a grade of A for the company’s 95 percent sewage treatment score.
 In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
-In total, 0 percent of Royal Caribbean’s ships that dock at a port with shoreside power are plug-in capable, giving the company an F in this category.
-While Royal Caribbean operated two ships with advanced sewage treatment systems in Alaska in 2010, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving it an ‘N/A’ for water quality compliance in Alaska.
+None of Royal Caribbean’s ships that dock at a port with shoreside power are plug-in capable, however, four of Royal’s ships burn fuel worldwide with a sulfur content that is lower than what is required internationally or in Emission Control Areas giving the company an F in this category.
+While Royal Caribbean operated two ships in Alaska from 2010 to 2012, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving it an ‘N/A’ for water quality compliance in Alaska.

 |Ship Name||Total Persons on Board||Destinations||Sewage Treatment||Air Pollution Reduction||Water Quality Compliance||Final Ship Grade|

 |Serenade of the Seas||3381||Caribbean, Europe, Mediterranean, Mexico, U.S. West Coast||A||A||N/A||A|